-A Turkana woman dresses an Oxfam worker with her jewellery, bags and water/milk bottles, which the women sell locally.
+A Turkana woman adorns an Oxfam worker with jewellery, bags and gourds for carrying water/milk, which the women sell locally.

-To reduce the risk of people being left with nothing, the EU asks its partners in the field to build in an exit strategy when they design a project.
-Either they should hand back control to a local authority or, failing that, ensure other aid structures can replace them after they leave.
+To reduce the risk of aid being cut off before its beneficiaries are ready, the EU asks its field partners to build exit strategies into their project design.
+Typically, they should either hand back the services they provide to a local authority or, failing that, make sure that other aid structures can take over.

 This publication is part of the 'European Union explained' series